 Develop an overall monitoring strategic plan or “road map” including:

-Catalog and review past and ongoing monitoring project results, encourage continuation of valuable projects/monitoring programs, help guide development of new approaches, and ensure that duplication is avoided.
+Catalog and review past and ongoing monitoring project results, encourage continuation of valuable projects/monitoring programs, guide development of new approaches, and avoid redundancy.
 The review should state in a hierarchical format the level of existing information for specific watershed and wildlife issues of concern.

-Seek, accept and consider questions from stakeholders and the interested public (key areas of concern) about the effectiveness of specific aquatic or terrestrial-related forest practice rules (i.e., ecological performance).
+Seek, accept, and consider questions from stakeholders and the interested public (key areas of concern) about the effectiveness of specific aquatic or terrestrial-related forest practice rules (i.e., ecological performance).

+Develop guidance for appropriate scientific methods and statistical analyses to be used to evaluate the effectiveness of the CA FPRs and other relevant regulations.

 EMC members, in conjunction with the Board, should identify critical monitoring questions that address various EMC goals and objectives.

-Develop guidance for appropriate scientific methods and statistical analyses to be used to evaluate the effectiveness of the CA FPRs and other relevant regulations.

 Increase understanding of the linkage between forest practices and the resource(s) of concern.

-Provide guidance for the acceptable level of scientific uncertainty across the broad spectrum of monitoring efforts from small-scale short-term monitoring to long-term replicated studies.
+Provide guidance on the acceptable level of scientific uncertainty across the broad spectrum of monitoring efforts from small-scale short-term monitoring to long-term replicated studies.

 Collaboratively develop methods to prioritize monitoring questions, and based on these methods, help select the highest priority projects to monitor.